When the Teens Want to go Home

 We began our travel in February 2020, then got stuck in Vietnam in March and remained there until August 2021.
 We all fell in love with that country that had become our home away from the other homes we had.

-These days, my teens want to go back to Vietnam.
-This one is tricky because since the end of 2020, only one month visas are available.
-Itās not a place you can easily pack up and move to anymore.
+During 2022, my teens mentioned they wanted to return to Vietnam.
+This was tricky at the time because since the end of 2020, only one month visas were available.
+It wasnāt an easy place to pack up and move to.

 Our Experience - Pausing in Spain

-Now, we are in Spain, semi-settled, but still moving a lot.
-My older children want to settle.
-My daughter has anxiety (not from the traveling) and wants to stay in one place.
-We stayed in one place from December 2021 until July 2022 and she still barely left the house.
-This makes me think that even if we returned āhomeā to Australia or New Zealand, things wouldnāt be much different.
-Plus, sheās told me she doesnāt really want to live back in Australia or New Zealand.
+In 2022, we were in Spain, semi-settled, but still moving a lot.
+My older children thought they wanted to settle.
+My daughter has anxiety (not from the traveling) and told me sheād like to stay in one place.
+We stayed in one place from December 2021 until December 2022 and she still barely left the house.

 Since being in Spain, we welcomed our fourth child into the world.
 I need to write a post about that, as it was a magical experience.
-Since Manaia was born, weāve had to stay in Spain because we donāt have a birth certificate yet, and therefore, no passport.
-Iām still dreaming of bouncing around every few months but thankfully our baby has kept us in one place (for now).
+After Manaia was born, we had to remain in Spain because it took a long time for her birth certificate to arrive, and therefore, we were unable to apply for her New Zealand Citizenship and passport until she was about ten months old.

-We think it will be someplace that allows us to travel and see other nearby countries.
-We are originally from NZ and which is sooo far from everywhere and I havenāt lived there over 10 years⦠Our adopted home (Australia) we still love but we donāt think we would move back there either.
+We thought it might be someplace that allows us to travel and see other nearby countries.
+We are originally from New Zealand, which is sooo far from everywhere.

 Happiness and Feeling Alive is Important

 The key for me is I feel alive traveling.
 I didnāt feel so alive when we were doing the live in a house with hubby working and me homeschooling.
 It was great.
 I was happy.
 However, there was a constant restless feeling.
-The conversations I had in settled life werenāt exciting.
-People didnāt seem to have huge goals.
+The conversations I had in settled life werenāt as exciting.
+Most people didnāt seem to have huge goals.
 Many people I met were either stuck in the habits of life, or striving to create a six figure business so they could live their dream life.

 I canāt even imagine going back to the old way of life.